YoshiDesign/P5/README.md

-# P5JS
-### An artistic JavaScript framework for rendering dynamic & interactive elements with the HTML5 canvas.
+# Having fun with P5js

-ProcessingJS has been around for a long time and has carefully matured into P5; a powerful HTML5 Canvas Rendering engine and framework.
+ProcessingJS has been around for a long time and has carefully matured into P5; a fairly efficient HTML5 Canvas Rendering engine and framework.
+P5js also supports WebGL and also includes a Python library.
 Anyone can learn how to create the above examples and many more by visiting the following sources.

 * [P5js.org](https://p5js.org)